In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the pork and apple pan sauce

 Add the onion to the pan, season with salt and pepper, and cook over medium-high heat, scraping up any browned bits from the bottom of the pan, until the onion starts to soften, 2 to 3 minutes.
 Stir in the apple and cook until starting to soften, 1 to 2 minutes.
 Add the vegetable broth, pork, and any accumulated juices and bring to a boil, then reduce to a simmer.
-Cook, stirring occasionally, until the pork is faintly pink within and the sauce has thickened, 3 to 4 minutes.
+Cook, stirring occasionally, until the pork is cooked through but still faintly pink within and the sauce has thickened, 3 to 4 minutes.
 Remove from the heat and season to taste with salt and pepper.

 - Cover the sweet potato with water in a sauce pot.